top of page

 Questions to ask yourself (and the music store staff):

-Nylon strings are easy on the fingers while steel strings will your fingertips when fretting until calluses form.
+Nylon strings are easy on the fingers while steel strings may hurt your left-hand fingertips when fretting until calluses form.
 For this reason, nylon-string (classical style) guitars are a great choice for a beginning guitar student.

 Sound-wise, nylon string guitars have a warm, mellow sound and wider neck while steel strings have a brighter, louder sound.
 Both types of strings eventually grow dull sounding over time so replacement strings will be eventually be needed.
 Replacing nylon strings require learning how to tie a knot at the bridge.
 But, nylon strings tend not to lose their tone as quickly as steel strings so they may not need to be changed as often.